tari-project/tari/RFC/src/RFC-0130_Mining.md

 from the mempool of the connected Base Node and assemble a new Tari block by bundling transactions together.

-Mining servers may re-verify transactions before including them in a new Tari block, but this enforcement of verification and transaction rules such as signatures and timelocks is the responsibility of the connected Base node.
+Mining servers may re-verify transactions before including them in a new Tari block, but this enforcement of verification and transaction rules such as signatures and timelocks are the responsibility of the connected Base node.
 Mining servers are responsible for [cut-through] as this is required for scalability and privacy.

 To enable Merged mining of Tari with Monero, both a Tari and a Monero block needs to be created and linked.
 First, a new Tari block is created and then the block header hash of the new Tari block is included in the coinbase